 This function can call any service and provide any required parameters.
-Available services can be found using the developer tools in the UI.
+By default, there are standard services that can be called within AD.
+Other services that can be called, are dependent on the plugin used, or those registered by individual apps using the register\service api.
+In a future release, all available services can be found using AD's Admin UI.
 For listed services, the part before the first period is the domain, and the part after is the "service name'.
-For instance, light/turn_on has a domain of light and a service name of turn_on.
+For instance, light/turn\on has a domain of light and a service name of turn\on.